Internet Archive Book Images [No restrictions], via Wikimedia Commons

 The Ohio Club (Est. 1905) | Hot Springs

-Baseball legend Babe Ruth was known to visit because Hot Springs hosted spring training, and as for jazz entertainment, Al Jolson, Mae West, Louis Armstrong, Sammy Davis Jr., and Tony Bennett helped with that.
-The Ohio Club still has entertainment seven nights a week.
+Baseball legend Babe Ruth was also a visitor when Hot Springs hosted spring training.
+Over the years, entertainers including Al Jolson, Mae West, Louis Armstrong, Sammy Davis Jr., and Tony Bennett passed through.
+The Ohio Club continues its entertainment tradition with live music.

 California